mLetrone/power-events/docs/usage/conditions.md

 ## What's a condition?

-A condition is defining by **two** things:
+A condition is defined by **two** things:

-- A set of predicates to a certain value (precisely a _path to value in the event_), in order to verify if the event matches it.
+- A set of predicates to a certain value (precisely a _path to value in the event_), to verify if the event matches it.

 - And as said previously, the ability to be compatible with *Boolean Algebra*.